/

 How many devices can I connect?

-Up to 10 at the same time, which is more than enough for most households or travel setups.
+Up to 10 devices at the same time on one account, which is enough for most households or travel setups.

 SUMMARY BY ECH THE TECH FOX

 PureVPN is still one of the easiest and most effective VPNs for streaming and general use.
-The slight score drop is purely down to the UK and European renewal pricing and a couple of minor niggles I spotted in peak hours.
-If you grab it on a long-term intro deal and set a reminder to review before renewal, you will be very happy with it.
+The May 2026 update makes the review more accurate around pricing, locations, virtual servers, audits and trial wording.
+If you grab it on a long-term intro deal, check the renewal terms and set a reminder before renewal, you will probably be happy with it.

 BY MARTIN NEEDS